0x30c4/GhostBin/README.md

 ## TODO
   - Write test for handlers
   - Refactor the code
+  - Write a pastebin client with shell script
+  - Write file delete daemon

 ## Contributing

 Contributions to GhostBin are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on our [GitHub repository](link-to-repo).
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on our [GitHub repository](https://github.com/0x30c4/GhostBin).

 ## License